squid-cache/squid-cache.github.io/KnowledgeBase/CentOS.rst

 '''Eliezer''': 18/Aug/2015 - I have tested CentOS 7 RPMs for squid 3.5.7 on a small scale and it seems to be stable enough for 200-300 users as a forward proxy and basic features.

-'''Eliezer''': 25/Jan/2015 - I have started building CentOS 7 RPMs but it is still on the testing phase so consider that when trying to use the Seven RPMs.

-'''Eliezer''': 20/Sep/2014 - I have not tested yet the CentOS 7 build and the file on the server is not for public usage.

 ## 4  = indents required for BinaryPackages page include

 ==== Squid-3.5 ====